resolve109/study-aws-sa/aws-study-guide.md

   - Eliminates the need for NAT gateways or VPN for private access to S3
   - Creates a more secure solution for file transfers between applications and storage services
   - Enable EC2 instances in private subnets to use AWS services without internet access
+  - **Bucket Policy with VPC Endpoint**: Adding a bucket policy that restricts access to only traffic coming from the VPC endpoint ensures data never traverses the public internet
 - **S3 Cross-Region Replication**:
   - Automatically and asynchronously copies objects across S3 buckets in different AWS Regions
   - Most operationally efficient way to maintain copies of data in multiple regions